 Preparation for Doctoral Programs

-The Doctorate in Philosophy (Ph.D., PhD, or D.Phil.) degree is a postgraduate “doctoral” degree awarded primarily by universities and medical schools, in fields other than medicine, law and theology.
+The Doctor of Philosophy (Ph.D., PhD, or D.Phil.) degree is a postgraduate doctoral degree awarded primarily by universities and medical schools in fields other than medicine, law, and theology.
 Doctoral students take advanced coursework, engage in original scholarly research, and complete a final dissertation that demonstrates their intellectual contribution to their field.
 Someone who completes all requirements for the Ph.D. gains the right to be called “Doctor.”

 Students interested in doctoral training should consult with their discipline-specific academic advisor and UTSA research faculty in their field for further guidance.
 For additional general information about preparing for doctoral training or becoming involved in research as an undergraduate, please consult the websites of the UTSA Graduate School or Office of Undergraduate Research.